Find out what a CT scan is, how you have it and what happens afterwards.

 Rarely, people have an allergic reaction to the contrast medium.
 This most often starts with weakness, sweating and difficulty breathing.
 Tell your radiographer immediately if you feel unwell so they can give you medicine.

 There is a risk that the contrast medium will leak outside the vein.
 This can cause swelling and pain in your arm but it’s rare.

 Exposure to radiation during a CT scan can slightly increase your risk of developing cancer in the future.
 Talk to your doctor if this worries you.

 Pregnant women should only have CT scans in emergencies.
-Contact the department as soon as you can before the scan if you are - or think you might be - pregnant.
+Contact the department as soon as you can before the scan if you are pregnant or think that you might be.